KelKi3/Final-Project-SQL/starting_with_questions.md

 Productsku and total_ordered from sales_by_sku matches sales_report, so to use only one table is appropriate.
 There are extra productsku on the all_sessions table, but there are no products ordered information for them.

 Will use unitssold from the analytics total_ordered for this task and tasks 3 and 4 for consistency.
+Also are assuming that because there is a unitssold value, that there was a unit sold regardless of total transaction revenue.

 SELECT a.unitssold, al.productsku, productquantity, totaltransactionrevenue, productprice
 FROM analytics a